Ghost moth: Sexual dimorphism

 The ghost moth displays high levels of sexual dichromatism (see picture right).
-Female ghost moths are a yellow brownish color, while males have silver/white wings.
+Female ghost moths are a yellow-brownish color, while males have silver/white wings.
 It has been suggested that the difference in wing color between males and females is used for visual epidemic signaling.
-The upperside of males have un-pigmented scales with elaborate morphology and meshwork that allow for light reflection and may aid in attracting females.
+The upperside of males have unpigmented scales with elaborate morphology and meshwork that allow for light reflection and may aid in attracting females.
 The females lack the intricate morphology of the males.
 The underside of both the male and female ghost moth is a uniform grey/brown color.
 It is believed that there is behavioral dimorphism as well, with one study showing that females were more attracted to light than males.

 Predators

 Common predators of ghost moths include several species of bats and birds.
 These predators are attracted to the moths during the male flight displays.
 Eptesicus nilssonii, the northern bat, has often been documented preying on lekking ghost moths.
 The ghost moth is a member of the family Hepialidae, an early branch of Lepidoptera.
 Species in the Hepialidae lack several predator defense systems, including ultrasonic hearing.
-The ghost moth lacks sophisticated predator defense systems, and instead restricts its sexual behavior to a short period during dusk to reduce its predation risk.
+The ghost moth lacks sophisticated predator defense systems and instead restricts its sexual behavior to a short period during dusk to reduce its predation risk.
 Despite these precautions, the moth is still at a large predation risk, especially at high latitudes where twilight is prolonged.

-It is believed that the deaf moths, such as the family Hepialidae, pre-date the predatory bats that may have driven the evolution of ultrasonic hearing.
+It is believed that the deaf moths, such as the family Hepialidae, predate the predatory bats that may have driven the evolution of ultrasonic hearing.
 It is currently believed that the ghost moth's restricted flight patterns and low flight positions may be their main form of anti-predator defense.
 The ghost moth displays for only 20–30 minutes at dusk, which aids in predator avoidance, as most bats typically do not start feeding until after dusk, and most birds stop feeding well in advance of sunset.